Faculty

 Our research integrates investigating the structure and function of targeted membrane proteins with development of mixed reality tools for workforce development.
 We combine biochemical and biophysical techniques to investigate the structure and function of two classes of membrane proteins.
 In the first instance, we are investigating the mechanism of a zinc transporter, hZIP4.
 This protein has been implicated in the initiation and progression of pancreatic cancer.
 Despite the central role of this protein in cellular homeostasis, the mechanism of cation transport is not well understood. ...

 Angela Incollingo Rodriguez is an assistant professor of Psychological & Cognitive Sciences and Neuroscience.
-In addition to collaborating on interdisciplinary research teams across campus - including the Chronic Pain Research Group - she also directs her own lab - the WPI Stigma Eating & Endocrinology Dynamics (SEED) Lab.
-Her research program uses a biopsychosocial approach to study health and health behaviors.
-She conducts research at the intersection of social phenomena (such as weight stigma), biomarkers (such as the stress hormone cortisol), and psychological ...
+She directs the Stigma Eating & Endocrinology Dynamics (SEED) Lab and collaborates on interdisciplinary research initiatives throughout WPI and around the globe.Dr.
+Rodriguez's research program harnesses an integrated biopsychosocial approach to identify psychosocial predictors and mechanisms that drive health behaviors, overall health, and health disparities.
+Her mixed-methods research occurs at the intersection of social phenomena (such as weight stigma), biomarkers ...

 Professor Kong’s research interests focus on data mining and machine learning, with emphasis on addressing the data science problems in biomedical and social applications.
 Data today involves an increasing number of data types that need to be handled differently from conventional data records, and an increasing number of data sources that need to be fused together.
 Dr. Kong is particularly interested in designing algorithms to tame data variety issues in various research fields, such as biomedical research, social computing, neuroscience, and business intelligence.
 He has been working on ...